Just the Way I Am

 Just the Way I Am is a 1972 compilation album by the singer-songwriter Dolly Parton.
-Issued by RCA Camden, RCA's budget reissue label, the album was largely made up of material Parton had recorded between 1967 and 1970 and had released on previous albums and was an attempt to capitalize on Parton's early 1970s success by reissuing earlier material that newer fans might not have been familiar with at the time.
+Issued by RCA Records on the budget reissue label RCA Camden, the album was largely made up of previously released material Parton had recorded between 1967 and 1970 and was an attempt to capitalize on Parton's early 1970s success by reissuing earlier recordings that newer fans of Parton might not have been familiar with at the time.

 Just the Way I Am and Parton's three subsequent RCA Camden albums were later reissued on the Pickwick label.
-The album was first reissued on compact disc in 1996; RCA reissued it again in 1999, with alternate cover art.
+The album was first reissued on compact disc on RCA Camden in 1996; in 1999, RCA reissued the album on CD again, with alternate cover art.

 Track listing

 All tracks written by Dolly Parton, except where noted.